programmerraja/MyBlog/content/notes/2024/Databases.md

 ## Redis

+## StarRocks
+[StarRocks](https://www.starrocks.io/) is an open-source, OLAP (_analytics-focused_) database that’s designed for running low-latency queries on data in real-time
 ## Influx DB

 InfluxDB is an open-source time-series database designed to handle high write and query loads for time-stamped data it uses column oriented